Psychological horror: Characteristics

+Traditionally, psychological horror was defined by its portrayal of characters experiencing psychological instability or extreme emotional distress, where the eerie atmosphere was a direct reflection of the character's internal state.
+Today, however, the genre is no longer confined to a character’s psyche; for instance, Ju-On: The Grudge is frequently cited as a hallmark of psychological horror within the J-horror tradition.

 Psychological horror usually aims to create discomfort or dread by exposing common or universal psychological and emotional vulnerabilities/fears and revealing the darker parts of the human psyche that most people may repress or deny.
 This idea is referred to in analytical psychology as the archetypal shadow characteristics: suspicion, distrust, self-doubt, and paranoia of others, themselves, and the world.

 The genre sometimes seeks to challenge or confuse the audience's grasp of the narrative or plot by focusing on characters who are themselves unsure of or doubting their own perceptions of reality or questioning their own sanity.
 Characters' perceptions of their surroundings or situations may indeed be distorted or subject to delusions, outside manipulation or gaslighting by other characters; emotional disturbances or trauma; and even hallucinations or mental disorders.
 Additionally, restricting the characters' and audience's view of potential danger through strategic lighting and visual obstructions—like in Bird Box—can heighten suspense and engage the imagination, leaving much of the threat unseen.